 “When you’re young, you’ve got all these ideas about what you want to do.
 But, until you actually get out there and do it and experience it, it might be something totally different.

 I would encourage anyone to pursue a career in HVAC.
 Once you get your license and once you’ve put in your time, there’s no stopping you.
-I mean, there’s no cap on this in this field.
+I mean, there’s no cap in this field.

 You’ve gotta get out there and try it.
 Don’t go by what other people tell you, they’re not you."